The Honour of Pontefract

 The Pontefract lands held by the de Lacis were purposely interwoven with

-having their main seat at Lewes in Sussex.
+their main seat at Lewes in Sussex.

 Townships [villages] held in the district by Ilbert de Laci